aau-network-security/riotpot/README.md

     git clone git@github.com:aau-network-security/riotpot.git
     ```

-2. Navigate to the folder in where you have downloaded the RIoTPot source.
+2. Navigate to the folder in where you have downloaded the RIoTPot source and install the required node packages.

+    ```bash
+    npm install
+    ```

 3. If you have installed [Make](https://www.gnu.org/software/make/), we have included multiple command helpers to assist you building the project.
 To put it simple, you can run two simple commands that will build the RIoTPot binary and the plugins (and place them in the right folder).

     ```bash